YuliaShiyy/LinkedIn-Jobs-Analysis/README.md

 ---

 ## ⚙️ Requirements
-See `requirements.txt` for full dependencies: pandas matplotlib wordcloud
+See `requirements.txt` for full dependencies.

 ---